 Augmentin may cause additional side effects, including:

-Also, Augmentin may lead to an overgrowth of bacteria called Clostridium difficile.
+It may also lead to an overgrowth of bacteria called Clostridium difficile.
 This can cause severe diarrhea that requires treatment to prevent complications.

-The United States Food and Drug Administration note that, while Augmentin has a low risk of toxicity, people who take it for a longer period should be under close supervision, as there may be a chance of damage to the kidney or liver.
+If a person has severe side effects, they should contact a doctor.
+The Food and Drug Administration (FDA) notes that while Augmentin has a low risk of toxicity, people who take it for a longer period should be under close supervision, as there may be a chance of damage to the kidney or liver.

 Anyone with questions about their antibiotics should consult a doctor or pharmacist.

 Some drugs or supplements can change how effective an antibiotic is.
-Doctors may ask people to stop taking certain supplements or medications while on the antibiotics, if possible.
+Doctors may ask people to stop taking certain supplements or medications while on antibiotics.

-Anyone who becomes pregnant or learns that they are pregnant while taking Augmentin should speak to a doctor.
-Women who are breastfeeding may also need to avoid taking Augmentin.
+Anyone who becomes pregnant while taking Augmentin should contact a doctor.
+People who are nursing may also need to avoid taking Augmentin.

-Amoxicillin and Augmentin are similar drugs that may help clear a wide range of bacterial infections.
+Amoxicillin and Augmentin are similar drugs that may help clear many bacterial infections.
 A doctor may recommend Augmentin if an infection could be antibiotic-resistant or if amoxicillin alone does not work.

 The drugs are generally well-tolerated, but there is still a chance of side effects.
 Anyone taking these drugs should follow their dosage instructions closely.